Estate Planning for Individuals in Charleston & Throughout South Carolina

 Your Last Will and Testament

-Your Last Will and Testament is only one part of your complete estate plan that Charleston Estate Planning Attorney Trey Harrell and his team typically put together; however, it is a very important piece.
-In South Carolina, if someone dies without a Will they are said to have died "intestate" and our state laws will determine how and to whom their assets will be distributed.
+Your last will and testament is only one part of your complete estate plan that Charleston attorney Trey Harrell and his team typically put together; however, it is a very important piece.
+In South Carolina, if someone dies without a will, they are said to have died “intestate” and our state laws will determine how and to whom their assets will be distributed.

 Important things to know about wills:

 - Your will has no legal authority until after death.
 So, a will does not help manage a person’s affairs when they are incapacitated, whether by illness or injury.
 In the event an individual becomes incapacitated…the handling of their healthcare and finances will be laid out in other pieces of their estate plan.
 The handling their healthcare and financial will be laid out in other pieces of your estate plan (most commonly with a Healthcare POA and/or a Durable POA).

 - Your will does not help an estate avoid probate.
 Rather, a will is a legal document submitted to the probate court, so it is basically an “admission ticket” and “roadmap” to probate.

 - Your will is a proper place to name the guardians for your minor children if you are to pass.
 All parents of minor children should document their choice of guardians in case the worst should happen.

 If you have any questions regarding wills in the State of South Carolina, then don’t hesitate to call Trey Harrell, Charleston estate planning attorney.
 He will be happy to walk through any issues with drafting a valid South Carolina will or any other questions that you may have regarding estate planning in South Carolina.